dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 Ortiz and his crew were delighted; they’d foiled the capitalist attack and had now put on speed, heading West however

-“High-frequency pinging to port again sir!”
+“High-frequency pinging to port again sir\!”

 “How many and how close?”
 Javier demanded